2018

 Opportunities

-After conducting interviews with five providers (three potential and two past) and synthesizing insights through affinity mapping, my teammate and I identified recurring concerns around intern matching, job readiness, and transparency into interns’ prior experience and legal history.
-We found that returning providers had no clear online way to extend placements and were required to call for next steps.
+After interviewing five providers and synthesizing insights, we identified recurring concerns around intern matching, job readiness, and visibility into intern backgrounds, none of which were addressed in the current portal.
+Returning providers also had no clear way to extend placements online and were required to call for next steps.

 Research Insight